h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-05-24-may-checkin.md

 ## I went shopping

 One of the wins for the month of March was an Apple Watch.
 I bought one a week or two ago.
 Its a nice to have, still getting used to it.
 I don't use/wear it all the time but I haven't been carrying my phone for the last couple of weeks while running.
 It comes with Apple pay so I have  been saved while not having my credit card while I am at the store.
-Its comparing Apples to oranges but I like the Airpod a bit more 😛
+Its comparing Apples to oranges but I like the Airpods a bit more 😛

 ## Reading